KateMajzel/libraryApp/README.md

 First codes in Java.
-Library maintenance program.
+Library maintenance program application.

 a.
 Books have author, title, year of publication, price, condition (on loan, free)